ping/newsrack/README.md

 2. Create a new branch, for example `custom`.
 Using a new branch makes a few things, like contributing fixes for example, easier.
 3. Add your own recipes to the [`recipes_custom/`](recipes_custom) folder and customise [_recipes_custom.py](_recipes_custom.py).
 Optional.
 4. Customise the cron schedule and job run time in [.github/workflows/build.yml](.github/workflows/build.yml).
 Optional.
-5. Set the new branch `custom` as default.
+5. Set the new branch `custom` as default
+   - from Settings > Branches > Default branch
-6. Enable Pages in repository settings to deploy from `GitHub Actions`.
+6. Enable Pages in repository settings to deploy from `GitHub Actions`
+   - from Settings > Pages > Build and deployment > Source
 7. If needed, manually trigger the `Build` workflow from Actions to start your first build.

 ### What Can Be Customised